isomerpages/moe-manjusrisec/_students-and-parents/Counselling Services.md

 ### **Education and Career Guidance (ECG) Counselling**

-Our ECG Counsellor, Ms Samantha Woo, supports students (individually or in small groups) with the necessary knowledge and skills to make informed decisions for a smoother transition to further education or work.
+Our ECG Counsellor, Ms Samantha Woo, supports students (individually or in small groups) with the necessary knowledge and skills to make informed decisions for a&nbsp;smoother transition to further education or work.&nbsp;

-Students who would like to explore more about subject choices, ask about post-secondary education options, or find out more about their career interests, strengths and passions can make an appointment to have a chat with her every **Wednesday**.
+Students who would like to&nbsp;explore more about subject choices, ask about post-secondary education options, or find out more about&nbsp;their career interests, strengths and passions can make an appointment to have a chat with her every&nbsp;**Wednesday**.&nbsp;

-Please email her at [Woo\_WAI\_YENG@schools.gov.sg](mailto:Woo_WAI_YENG@schools.gov.sg) and indicate your name, class and school in the email.
+Please email her at&nbsp;[Woo\_WAI\_YENG@schools.gov.sg](mailto:Woo_WAI_YENG@schools.gov.sg)&nbsp;and indicate your name, class and school in the email.

-Alternatively, you can book an appointment at <a href="https://tinyurl.com/ecgmanjusri" target="_blank">https://tinyurl.com/ecgmanjusri</a> or scan the QR code below.
+Alternatively, you can book an appointment at&nbsp;<a href="https://tinyurl.com/ecgmanjusri" target="_blank">https://tinyurl.com/ecgmanjusri</a>&nbsp;or scan the QR code below.

 <img src="/images/Students%20and%20Parents/Counselling%20Services/QR_CODE_ECG.png" style="width:25%">